jorgenem/kshell_public/README.md

 ```
 module load foss/2017a
 ```
 This module contains the necessary compilers and libraries.
-Note that the gfortran compiler in foss/2017a which does not support the ```-fallow-argument-mismatch``` compiler flag.
+Note that the gfortran compiler in foss/2017a does not support the ```-fallow-argument-mismatch``` compiler flag.
 Remove / comment this flag in the ```Makefile```.

 ### Installation
 KSHELL can be run on your own laptop or on a multi-node supercomputer.
 To compile it for your own laptop, just clone or download this repository to your computer and do the following: